mihaelashemshirova/MihaelaShemshirova/README.md

 ---

 ## About me:
-- 🌱 I’m currently learning Programming OOP with Python.
+- 🌱 I’m currently learning Django with Python.

 ---